Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 Approach

-To engage the new target demographics, Acceleration Partners took a data-driven approach, researching the best ways to leverage existing affiliate partnerships and the most effective new partnerships to engage Millennial and Gen Z women.
+To engage the new target demographics, Acceleration Partners took a data-driven approach, researching the best ways to leverage existing affiliate partnerships, as well as the most effective new partnerships to engage Millennial and Gen Z women.

 Based on their findings, the client services team recommended that they continue to pay affiliates a percentage-based commission but add the option to pay flat fees for specific placements.

-They also recommended that the retailer engage 10 new Buy Now Pay Later (BNPL) enabled partners because most BNPL users are Millennials or Gen Z (75% of BNPL users in the US and 80% globally).
+They also recommended that the retailer engage 10 new Buy Now Pay Later (BNPL) enabled partners because the majority of BNPL users are Millennials or Gen Z (75% of BNPL users in the US, and 80% globally).

 Using BNPL partners also meant that the retailer could implement a one-time card, where customers within the BPNL app could break payments up into installments without the partners needing to be added as payment solutions on the retailer’s website.